There are a few oft-touted suggestions as to the difference between a dragonfly and a damselfly. These include:

-- dragonflies are larger
+- dragonflies are larger than damselflies;

 - means unequal or dissimilar wings – a dragonfly’s hind-wing is broader than the fore-wing.